 In January, the Denver-based armored car and fintech company Empyreal Logistics filed a lawsuit against the federal government and several law enforcement agencies, alleging that it has been the victim of “highway robbery.”

 The lawsuit states that Empyreal “is entitled to protection from highway robberies, regardless of whether they are conducted by criminals or by Federal Defendants and other law enforcement agencies acting under color of law.”

 The lawsuit states that Empyreal’s vehicles have been stopped and searched five times, including three times over eight weeks in San Bernardino County, California.
 In November 2021, police seized a vehicle and $700,000 in cash in one stop in the county.
 In a traffic stop a month later, sheriff’s deputies took around $350,000.
-The money was en route from licensed dispensaries operating lawfully in California in both cases.
+In both cases, the money was en route from licensed dispensaries operating lawfully in California.

 Those stops followed one in Dickinson County, Kansas, in May 2021, during which sheriff’s deputies seized $165,620.